-Market price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instruments or issuer, or factors affecting all similar financial instruments trade in the market.
-The Fund is not exposed to equity securities price risk.
+Market price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instruments or issuer, or factors affecting all similar financial instruments traded in the market.
+The Fund is exposed to equity securities price risk.

 The Investment Manager moderates this risk through a careful selection of securities and other financial instruments within specified limits.
-The Fund's overall market positions are reviewed on a quarterly basis by the Investment Policy Committee and Board of Directors.
+The Fund's overall market positions are reviewed on a quarterly basis by the Investment Policy Committee.